 1. Savings accounts

-Savings is about as plain as you can get with your nest-egg, although that’s not necessarily a bad thing.
+Savings is about as plain as you can get with your money, although that’s not necessarily a bad thing.
 With a savings account you’ll get a pre-determined interest rate paid in periodically, and your cash will not be exposed to the ups and downs of investment markets.
 In fact, even if your bank goes bust much of your money will be protected by the Financial Services Compensation Scheme.
 Keep in mind that savings rates tend to be relatively stingy – so you probably won’t earn more than a couple of per cent.
 Compare what’s on offer with our summary of the best savings accounts in the UK here.

 2. Cash ISAs